groupe-sii/sonar-web-frontend-plugin/README.md

 ## Test results

 Jasmine can generate a JUnit report indicating the test results (which tests have failed, which have succeed and which have been ignored).
+See [gulp-jasmine documentation](https://www.npmjs.com/package/gulp-jasmine) to know how to generate JUnit report.
 The plugin consumes this JUnit file and add test results information into Sonar.
 The plugin can also differentiate unit testing from integration testing.

 ## Code coverage